byheng/Neural-Network-Accelerator/README.md

   The method of loading instructions is modified to read and write registers through the axi_lite interface, and the modelsim simulation is completed.
 During the simulation process, BFM is used to simulate the process of CPU scheduling axi_lite interface reading and writing registers.

+- **2025-01-01**

+  The deployment on xilinx 19EG has been completed, and the inference of static images in ddr has been completed.
+But the circuit design can only reach 200Mhz.
+Very sad, but, not bad.

 - **todo**

-  1. Complete the deployment on xilinx 19EG, and complete the inference of the static pictures in ddr.
-In 19EG, I will try to perfect the circuit design so that it can reach 300MHz。
+  1. Improve the logic on the ps side so that the accelerator supports single-step instruction operation and loop instruction operation.

 ## Reference
 - [yolov8-prune-network](https://github.com/ybai789/yolov8-prune-network-slimming)